yardenshoham/nalgeon.github.io/content/posts/2022/generated-columns/index.md

 add column COLUMN TYPE as (EXPRESSION);
 ```

 Generated column expression can include any table columns, but not other tables or subquery results.
 It's for the best: for more complex combinations, there are _views_ and _temp tables_.
-Let's talk about them some other time.
+Let's talk about them some [other time](/temp-tables).

 [Documentation](https://sqlite.org/gencol.html) • [Playground](https://sqlime.org/#gist:5208177f89a0e38ccfae8ead90a35631)

+P.S.
+Interested in mastering advanced SQL?
+Check out my book — [SQL Window Functions Explained](/sql-window-functions-book)